Sooke Gathering Place

 What is a Plebiscite?

-A plebiscite is a community-wide vote that gives residents a direct say on an important local issue, such as borrowing money for a major capital project.
+A plebiscite is a non-binding community-wide vote that gives residents a direct say on an important local issue, such as borrowing money for a major capital project.

 In simple terms, a plebiscite allows the community to decide whether it supports a significant public initiative before it moves forward.